-I acknowledge that I have read the job description and requirements for the Zoning Enforcement Officer position and I certify that I can perform these functions.
-Applicant Signature Date Witness Management has the right time. nt to add or chang ge these duties of the po sition at any
+I acknowledge that I have Zoning Enforcement Office functions. • • Applicant Signature Date Witness Management has the right time. nt to add or chang ge these duties of the p oosition at any

 JOB DESCRIPTION Assistant Zoning Enforcement Officer

 The purpose of this position is to, under the supervision of the Zoning Enforcement Officer, perform a variety of technical duties in support of the Town's local zoning enforcement program and the assurance that new development and ongoing land occupancy conforms to applicable Town regulations regarding land use and zoning, drainage and storm water management, special flood hazard areas and nuisance abatement; monitor and enforce a variety of applicable ordinances, codes, and regulations related to zoning; and serve as a resource and provide information on Town regulations to property owners, residents, businesses, the general public, and other Town departments.